Creating AI-proof assignments on Kialo Edu to counter ChatGPT

 2. Task students to make specific contributions in discussions that don’t depend on AI

-Using the Tasks feature, you can direct students to make specific contributions that are more difficult to generate with AI.
+Give students Tasks and direct them to make specific contributions that are more difficult to generate with AI.
 For instance, you can oblige students to cite sources for their claims or to respond to others’ arguments rather than simply build on their own.

 Giving students specific tasks to complete as shown on the left-handed side bar is a good way to AI proof an assignment.